-Inequalities can also involve two variables, and how they are related to each other.
+Inequalities can also involve two variables.
 As one variable changes, then the boundary of the inequality can change.

 For example, in `y > x - 3`, an increase in the value of `x` will allow the valid set of values for `y` to change.